 We will also being launching the 2015 Asian Rich List - the definitive index of Asian wealth in Britain, highlighting exceptional entrepreneurial achievement over the last 12 months.

 Earlier this year Gopichand Hinduja collected the prestigious Asian Business of the Year award at the 17th edition of the Asian Business Awards.
 With an estimated wealth of £13.5 billion, the Hinduja family also took the top spot in the Asian Rich List

-Chief guest Gove paid tribute to the invaluable contribution to the economy and resilience of the Asian community, despite challenging times.
+Chief guest The Rt Hon Michael Gove MP paid tribute to the invaluable contribution to the economy and resilience of the Asian community, despite challenging times.